A Randomized Crossover Trial of Bright Light Therapy in Crohn's Disease on Intestinal Barrier Homeostasis

 Summary

-This clinical trial is studying a new approach to how we calculate the dose of infliximab for patients with Chrohn's Disease.
+This clinical trial is studying a new approach to how we calculate the dose of infliximab for patients with IBD.
 Participants are randomized to either the iDose Dashboard, which is a computer program that helps determine the infliximab dosage, or to currently accepted standard of care.
 All participants will receive IV doses similar at the beginning of the study, but will then be randomized to receive either the treatment arm in which they will use the iDose dashboard or the Standard of care arm in which they will receive dosing every 8 weeks, which is in accordance for the usual care of the patient.

 Institution